*Magnify*

 "Turn away.
 Do not venture in the town center."

 "Come then."
-The woman beckoned.
+The woman beckoned, leading me down a side street.
 "Taken the inn duties to my home."

-I stepped out and put a block on the wheel, then gave my horse some feed before checking our path in this woman's home.
+I stepped out and put a block on the wheel, then gave my horse some feed.

 She crooked an eyebrow.

 Our would-be host eyed me like a watch commander with a stein of water.
 The kind that weren't really off duty.
-I stepped in the doorway.
+I looked in the doorway.

 Inside stood a woman with the hint of a pigsnout and a gauzy dress thick enough to cover plate armor.
 The man beside her, looking casual, held his shovel, handle planted against the floor with the blade over his forearm like a shield.

 In a flick of his wrist, he could parry a sword or tangle an enemy's legs.
-His armor had to be softer than the womans, a bit of metal under that leather coat.
-They played this too obvious, on the edge between threat and welcome.
-Satisfied there would not be an ambush, I stepped further in.
+His armor had to be softer and thinner than the woman's, at most a bit of metal under that leather coat.
+They played this too obvious, offering threat rather than ambush.
+Putting this down to caution–normal people could not smell the sillage of evil–I walked in.

-On a shelf above the cookpot, amid spice jars, sat a pair of glasses finer than Oliver's father's.
+As my eyes adjusted, I measured the room.
+On a shelf above the cookpot, amid spice jars, sat a pair of spectacles finer than Oliver's father's.
 The cracks in the broom handle formed regular, sweeping patterns that would look right on a scroll.
 No doubt those runes called out to the pile of dust that clung to the bristles, eager to climb up the broom.
 The powerful woman ushered me in, eying Oliver more than Perrin.

-The distrust in their eyes was proper; not one of us belonged in a civil place.
+The distrust in their eyes was proper; the most civilized of our trio was literally a monster man.
+Not one of us belonged in a civil place.
 I prayed my useless prayer that I could help getting the six of us hurt.
-I cleared my throat, and offered, "Oliver binds his magic very carefully."
+I cleared my throat, and offered, "Oliver binds his magic very rigorously."

 Oliver chuckled and blushed.
 "When I've had enough to eat."

 "You," the host said, sizing Oliver up, "look like you've rarely gone hungry.
-I gather that's not so much by choice?"
+Not so much by choice, I gather?"

 "You've heard of this condition?"
 Oliver softened.
-"Few enough of my colleagues recognize it."
+"Few of my colleagues recognize it."

 "Trueborn sorcerer's ailment?"
 The host breathed a touch easier.
 "Never laid any written name to it.
 Father had it, gods rest him."